Inclusion in a Distributed World

 Mentors and buddies have the added benefit that they can take on management work and therefore free up their manager’s schedule for other tasks.
 Mentors can improve the team as more people will be aware of how individuals are doing.
-As a manager, it’s helpful to check in about how mentees are doing: Maybe a mentor picked up on something that’s bothering someone on the team, but the mentee doesn’t feel comfortable sharing it with their direct manager?
+As a manager, it’s helpful to check in about how mentees are doing: Maybe a mentor picked up on something that’s bothering someone on the team, but the mentee doesn’t feel comfortable sharing it with their direct manager.
 Maybe somebody isn’t enjoying their project?
 Perhaps they are stuck?
 It’s easy to miss these things when not working in the same room together, and more people checking in with each other will surface issues sooner.

-Organize retrospectives to take collective ownership of the team’s direction and give everyone an opportunity to propose improvements.
+Organize retrospectives to take collective ownership of the team’s direction and allow everyone to propose improvements.
 I’m not too fond of processes for the sake of process.
 I much prefer picking specific things from established processes that may work with a particular team.
 One of those is doing retrospectives targeted at collectively driving the team towards a specific outcome.
-Be it understanding a mistake made, learning how to improve things for themselves, or exploring what they’d like to work on next.9 These meetings tend to take longer than any others, usually between 90–120 minutes, require preparation and much coordination.
+Be it understanding a mistake made, learning how to improve things for themselves, or exploring what they’d like to work on next.9 These meetings tend to take longer than any others, usually between 90–120 minutes, and require preparation and much coordination.
 Because of that, I generally don’t recommend more than one retrospective every 3–6 months.

 I like to prepare a collaborative virtual whiteboard (such as Excalidraw) that everyone joins and works on together.
 The topics are agreed upon and shared ahead of time so that everyone has a chance to prepare themselves.